ep1401/COS-ECE-473-Spring-2025-Final/Assignments/Assignment1/README.md

 3. Create EUSD by deploying `EUSD.sol`, this will create a contract deployment transaction.
 The information and status of the transaction will be displayed in the terminal.
 Deployment is done using the *Deploy and run transactions* tab on the left.
 Make sure you connect your Metamask wallet by selecting your *Environment* to be *Injected provider - Metamask*.
 4. Create sBNB and sTSLA by deploying `sAsset.sol` with corresponding parameters ``(name, symbol, initialSupply)``, `name` and `symbol` are provided in the token table in the section above, `initialSupply = 0`.
 5. After a contract is successfully deployed, you can see the instance under *Deployed Contracts*, where you can get your contract address and interact with the contract manually (e.g. if you call the `balanceOf` function of EUSD and enter your account address, you will get the number of EUSD tokens as output).

-## Submission
-You will need to submit the addresses of your deployed contracts.
-Please make sure you deploy and interact with your contract using the public address you had provided to us at the start of the class. **Make sure you [verify your contract](https://sepolia.etherscan.io/verifyContract) on etherscan**- this would make it easier for you to interact with it and for us to check it.

-Because this code will be used in later parts, make sure you are able to interact with your smart contracts.
-Test the main functionalities of the tokens like `transfer`, `transferFrom`, and `mint`, `burn` for sAsset.
-Note that we use [Access Control](https://docs.openzeppelin.com/contracts/4.x/access-control) in sAsset to govern who can mint and burn tokens.
-The contract creator can grant minter and burner roles to other accounts by calling the `grantRole` function.
-You can select different accounts under *Account* to test these functions.

-Submit the etherscan links to the 3 contracts to this form : https://forms.gle/GZRRX54Csodezbmt6

 # Part 2: Creating price feeds